TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-authentication.md

 ## **Recommended Steps**

-To resolve common issues, try one or more of the following methods
+To resolve this issues, try one or more of the following methods

 * Verify the correct secret key is used by the application
 * Validate the connection string from the Azure Portal - Cosmos DB Connection string tab and compare with string in the application.